Nona Randois, President

 Victoria Avery-Browder, Vice President

 Avery-Browder is a community innovator focused on improving jobs and social infrastructure in California.
-She is currently with SEIU 1021 in Northern California.
-She previously worked for SEIU 721 and for California State Senator Sydney Kamlager.
+She previously worked with SEIU 1021 in Northern California, SEIU 721 in Southern California, and for California State Senator Sydney Kamlager.
 Avery-Browder was the lead organizer for Los Angeles Alliance for a New Economy’s Grocery and Retail Campaign, a coalition calling for a fair scheduling policy and higher workplace standards and protections for retail workers.
 She also served as the civic and community relations coordinator for SEIU-United Long Term Care Workers, liaising between the union and local agencies and helping to develop courses of action to address issues affecting members in their communities.
 She attended California State University Northridge, where she received a BA in political science with a minor in international relations.

 Jenny Galvez, Treasurer